By News Team

 Whether it’s a shorter six-round bout between up and coming prospects or a 12-round battle involving elite championship-level veterans, punters can select any round they want and whichever they have a feeling it will come to a conclusion in.

-There are two types of round betting you can place a bet on.
+There are two types of round betting odds you can place a bet on.

 Grouped Round Betting: Predict which fighter will win and in which group of rounds.

-For an example, you could predict Anthony Joshua to beat Alexander Povetkin in rounds 7-9 with odds trading at 3/1.
+For an example, you could predict Anthony Joshua to beat Kubrat Pulev in rounds 7-9.

 Specific Round Betting: This type of betting is the same except you have predict the exact round the fight will end.
 That might seem tougher but you’re odds would be significantly better for this kind of pick.

-For an exampled, you could predict Anthony Joshua to beat Alexander Povetkin in round 5 with those odds priced up at 11/1.
+For an example, you could predict Anthony Joshua to beat Kubrat Pulev in round 5.